Assisted Suicide / Euthanasia

 -

-The Leadbeater Bill, like all proposals of assisted suicide and euthanasia is dangerous and would undermine both the integrity of family relationships and the safeguarding of vulnerable patients.
+The two Bills, like all proposals of assisted suicide and euthanasia, are dangerous and would undermine both the integrity of family relationships and the safeguarding of vulnerable patients.